KillrVideo/killrvideo.github.io/src/site/docs/guides/web-tier.md

 ## Session Storage in Cassandra / DataStax Enterprise

-In the beginning of this section, we talked about how all the code that's actually interacting with DataStax Enterprise lives in the microservice implementations.
+In the beginning of this guide, we talked about how all the code that's actually interacting with DataStax Enterprise lives in the microservice implementations.
 (And as a result, most users looking to KillrVideo as a reference app probably won't be interested in digging through the code of the Web Tier.)
 There is, however, one exception to that